JUPIX AND PROPERTYFILE

 (a) the Provider may, without liability to the Client, disable the Client’s passwords, accounts and access to all or part of the Services and the Provider shall be under no obligation to provide any of the Services while any Service Fees remain unpaid; and

-(b) interest shall accrue each day on the overdue amount at a rate equal to 4% a year above the Bank of England’s base rate from time to time, but at a rate equal to 4% a year for any period when that base rate is below 0%, from the due date for payment until the overdue amount is fully paid (whether before or after judgment).
+(b) interest shall accrue each day on the overdue amount at a rate equal to 4% a year above the Bank of England’s base rate from time to time, but at a rate equal to 4% a year for any period when that base rate is below 0%, from the due date for payment until the overdue amount is fully paid (whether before or after judgement).

 12.4 All amounts and Service Fees stated or referred to in the Contract: